SrabanMondal/AI_Image_Search/README.md

 For high traffic: - Upgrade to CPU Upgraded or GPU on Hugging Face Spaces. - Reduce `max_results` in `app_config.yaml` (e.g., from 20 to 10). - Cache model embeddings for faster inference (future work).
+Containerizing the application in Docker is planned for future implementation.

 ## 🙌 Acknowledgments